zzolo/zzolo.github.com/pages/cv.md

 The following are significant projects that I have created or contributed to on Github.

+* [Simple Map](http://code.minnpost.com/simple-map-d3/) is a Javascript library for making maps in D3 with some basic configuration.
-* [Legislature Tracker](https://github.com/MinnPost/legislature-tracker) is a UI and editorial layer on top of the Open States API for a specific state.
+* [Legislature Tracker](http://code.minnpost.com/legislature-tracker/) is a UI and editorial layer on top of the Open States API for a specific state.
+* [jQuery Vertical Timeline](https://github.com/MinnPost/jquery-vertical-timeline) is a port/enhancement of the Vertical Timeline tool; it is much more flexible and configurable.
 * [MN Boundary Service](https://github.com/MinnPost/mn-boundaryservice) is an implementation of a boundary service for Minnesota.
 * [Change by Us](https://github.com/localprojects/Change-By-Us) focuses on encouraging citizen engagement to make their neighborhoods and cities better.
 This is not currently open source yet but will be soon.
 * [Commitalization](https://github.com/zzolo/commitalization) is a Node.js application that utilizes Github webhooks to create a live visualization of selected projects.
 * [Badger v Panda](https://github.com/zzolo/badger-panda) provided a playful mechanism to vote on our mascot at Code for America; written with Node.js and utilizing websockets to provide a voting system where users can see as votes come in.
-* [City Hero](https://github.com/zzolo/city-hero), an early iteration on the engagement toolkit idea, it provides a handholding approach to help citizens participate in their cities; written on Node.js.
 * [HistoryNear.Me](https://github.com/zzolo/historynear.me) is a simple application to help people find historic sites near them; built for the San Diego Apps competition.

 ### [Drupal](http://drupal.org/user/147331)